dreadl0ck/netcap/README.md

 - Deep Packet Inspection Module that looks for certain patterns in the payload to identify the application layer before discarding the payload data
 - implement IPv6 stream reassembly
 - implement an interface for application layer decoders that require stream reassembly
-- test compilation and execution on windows
+- test compilation and execution on windows (see [this stackoverflow thread on compiling gopacket on windows](https://stackoverflow.com/questions/38047858/compile-gopacket-on-windows-64bit))

 Additional recent datasets should be evaluated using *Netcap*, also the next round of experiments with supervised techniques should be conducted with the ET Pro ruleset for labeling.